pavlov0x/SolidarityConnect/README.md

 Solidarity: We believe in the power of solidarity and unity in the pursuit of justice and human rights.
 Regardless of nationality, position, or status, we come together to support one another.

-Decentralization: We are developing the application as a decentralized autonomous organization (DAO), where participants can contribute and influence the project's development.
+Decentralization: We are developing the application as a decentralized autonomous organization , where participants can contribute and influence the project's development.

 Open Source: We uphold the principle of open-source code, making our platform accessible to all and allowing developers to contribute and improve the project.